s3664099/PrayerOrder/readme.md

    v1.0
    Group
+   - Also lists the group name at the top - button can display/hide memebers -
+   - Add Bar to display the group name (and the return button will be here)
    - when select sets variable for a group
    - Search invites people to group
    - User gets message (appears at top) inviting them to join group
+   - Then do create group, select group

+3) Enter Prayers

+	- Post prayer in group - prayers are the same, but group id
+	- Respond to prayer
    - The ask prayer has arrows to circle through people in group to add prayer
    - Add to all users and then press pray
    - Also tick to advise whether available

+4) Determine Order
+5) Send Prayers
    - sends prayer to random person in group
       - Does not get own prayer
       - Can get more than one prayer if users not present

-   - Then do create group, select group

-3) Enter Prayers

-	- Post prayer in group - prayers are the same, but group id
-	- Respond to prayer

-4) Determine Order
-5) Send Prayers
 6) Daily Prayer List